vvithershins/Public-Projects/BandcampCodeLinkGenerator/README.md

 codes.txt comes with provided example codes to show you how it should look.
 Delete them before you add your codes or you will generate invalid codes.

-Enter your band name when prompted for it to generate the url for you.
+Enter your band name when prompted for it to generate the url for you or simply press enter to proceed with the default bandcamp.com/yum url instead of the custom one for your page.

 The program automatically generates a list of links based off of the template, and the band-name and codes you provided, you can then easily copy and paste them.